 Another risk is the delay in completion and turnover as the developer may not deliver on time.
 Pre-sale contracts have delay clauses that allow the developer to be late for up to a year or more.
 The bigger risk, however, is that you may not get a refund for your deposit in case the pre-selling project does not push through or the developer goes bankrupt.

 OFWs who plan to buy pre-selling condos from abroad run the biggest risk.
 Many have lost their deposits and payments through corrupt representatives or agents who take advantage of their absence and use the complicated paperwork to collect “fees” from them.
 One sure way to lessen the risk of being duped is to research.
-Read our ultimate guide on buying properties in the Philippines from abroad.
+Read our ultimate guide to buying properties in the Philippines from abroad.

 Quick Tips in Buying Pre-selling Condos

 Buying a pre-selling condo is a risky venture that needs an informed decision.
-The following quick tips can help you avoid fraud from the get go:
+The following quick tips can help you avoid fraud from the get-go:

 - Only buy from and invest in reputable developers who have a long and solid history of delivering quality properties on time.
 (Check out our list of top real estate developers in the Philippines)